-- · The department's mandate. - The State of the Nation Address (SoNA), (State of the Province Address and provincial Exco makgotla for provinces), the National Communication Strategy, government's Programme of Action (PoA) as identified by both the Cabinet Lekgotla of January, departmental strategic plans and objectives and the Medium Term Strategic Framework (MTSF).
+- The department's mandate. - The SoNA, State of the Province Address and provincial Exco makgotla for provinces), the National Communication Strategy, government's PoA as identified by both the Cabinet Lekgotla of January, departmental strategic plans and objectives, and the Medium Term Strategic Framework (MTSF).